kubo27/Project/README.md

 🟢 Prometheus + Grafana

-Goal: Create a microservice application with a backend (Java Spring Boot - REST API) and a worker (Python FastAPI) that will run Docker containers, orchastrated with K8s, deployed on AWS EKS with automated CI/CD in Jenkins.
+<b>Goal: Create a microservice application with a backend (Java Spring Boot - REST API) and a worker (Python FastAPI)
+that will run Docker containers, orchastrated with K8s, deployed on AWS EKS with automated CI/CD in Jenkins. </b>

  Model scenario: User management and authentication system Manage user accounts, enabling registration, login, password reset, and profile management